-IV.
-If parents/carers have concerns or are dissatisfied with the support provided they should directly contact the school and follow the complaint procedure set by the school.
+- In the first instance, where there is a concern or query, we would urge parents to discuss matters with the SENDCO / SLT with the hope that this could be addressed and resolved accordingly. - If parents/carers have concerns or are dissatisfied with the support provided they should directly contact the school and follow the complaint procedure set by the school.